guelph, ontario

 |

-I particularly like tackling problems
+I particularly like tackling problems at the user/computer

-at the user/computer interface using user-centred design
+interface using user-centred design techniques.

-In my PhD work, I investigated how and why software developers
+In my PhD work, I investigated how and why software developers become disoriented during exploration of their source code.

 I'm currently heading up three open-source projects: